alexchandel/dfhack-remote/README.md

 ## How it works

-You run a `websockify` proxy, and open an HTML page with `dfhack-remote`.
+You run a `websockify` proxy, and open an HTML page containing `dfhack-remote`.
 The page's code connects to DFHack through the `websockify` proxy, and loads your fortress.

 ## Dependencies